Adrian Garcia Marquez: Career

 Garcia Marquez was also a writer for the New York–based Beisbol Mundial magazine.

 He was the play-by-play announcer for the San Diego Chargers pre-season television games on Mi San Diego, the Spanish-language affiliate of NBC in San Diego.

 Garcia Marquez has an extensive background in radio.
 He began as the San Diego Padres pregame show host for K 1040AM in San Diego in 1999.

-Seeing that the Padres had no interest in the up and comer and local product, the former college catcher looked elsewhere and got his break as a play by play announcer with the Oakland Athletics in 2000.
+Seeing that the Padres had no interest in Garcia Marquez, the former college catcher looked elsewhere and got his break as a play-by-play announcer with the Oakland Athletics in 2000.

 That same season, he was recruited by ESPN Deportes and spent almost two years at the international sports network.

 At ESPN, he was an announcer, reporter, and analyst for Wednesday and Sunday Night Baseball, Sunday and Monday Night Football and NFL Primetime, all in Spanish.
 The exposure on ESPN led to the Boston Red Sox appointing him the team's Spanish radio voice in 2001.
 That year, he had the rare opportunity of calling two no hitters.
 One by Hideo Nomo on April 4, 2001, vs. the Baltimore Orioles and St. Louis Cardinals pitcher Bud Smith's no-no against the San Diego Padres on September 3, 2001.

 From Bristol, Connecticut, he was recruited by the Univision network in Miami, Florida, to become a sports anchor for Contacto Deportivo on Telefutura where he added his unique style of sportscasting to the half-hour sports highlight show and the coverage of the 2002 World Cup in Japan/Korea.